What is an EICR certificate?

 Which type of landlord needs an EICR?

-Legally residential landlords must obtain a report (Electrical Installation Condition Report) from the electrician conducting the test.
+Legally residential landlords must obtain an Electrical Installation Condition Report (Electrical Installation Report) from the electrician conducting the test.
 The report will explain its outcomes and any investigative or remedial work needed.

 How much does an EICR test cost?